gaurav1780/comp1010practicalClassMaterial/week 06 - recursion/workshopRecursion.md

 ### Outline

-- 6 - 15 minutes: a note for practical exams about `NullPointerException`
+- 6 to 15 minutes: a note for practical exams about `NullPointerException`
-- 16 - 35 minutes: demos
+- 16 to 35 minutes: demos
 	- numeric-based example
 	- String-based example
-- 36 - end of class: practice,
+- 36 to end of class:
+	- practice,
 	- practice, and,
 	- more practice

 ## `NullPointerException`